-Depending upon your salary, your Social Security deductions may also be reduced by your contributions to a DCRA.
-This means your Social Security benefits at retirement may also be reduced slightly, because you have paid Social Security taxes on a lower wage.
-You also should take this into consideration as you make your decision about enrolling.
-For more information, you may also want to consult your tax advisor or financial planner.
+Depending upon your salary, your contributions to a DCRA also may reduce your Social Security deductions.
+This means your Social Security benefits at retirement may be reduced slightly, because you have paid Social Security taxes on a lower wage.
+You also should consider this as you decide whether to enroll.
+You may wish to consult your tax adviser or financial planner.